 We are a clinical stage biopharmaceutical company with a limited operating history.
-To date, we have financed our operations primarily through equity and debt financings and receipt of grants to fund our research and development programs.
+To date, we have financed our operations primarily through equity and debt financings and grants.
 We have not generated any revenue from the sale of any products.
-As of December 31, 2014 and 2013, we had available cash and cash equivalents of \$191.6 million and \$11.2 million, respectively.
-Our cash and cash equivalents are held in cash and money market accounts.
-Cash in excess of immediate requirements is invested with a view toward liquidity and capital preservation, and we seek to minimize the potential effects of concentration and degrees of risk.
+As of December 31, 2016, we had cash, cash equivalents, restricted cash and investment securities of \$113.4 million.
+Cash in excess of immediate requirements is invested in accordance with our investment policy, primarily with a view to liquidity and capital preservation.